 The answer to your skincare woes might just be lying in your backyard.
 For centuries, herbs and flowers have been a great source of medicinal and beauty products.
-They can help in moisturizing, cleansing, healing and toning our skins.
+They can help in moisturizing, cleansing, healing and toning our skin.
 Some even defy age and help to reduce wrinkles.
 So, why not grow them?

 So, let’s get started.

-Top 5 easy to grow plants for homemade skincare ingredients
+Top 5 easy-to-grow plants for homemade skincare ingredients

 This aromatic herb is relatively easy to grow.
 It can be produced from a fresh stem cutting.
 However, you should place your seedlings in well-draining soil with plenty of sunlight and good circulation.

-Rose a classic favourite in most gardens.
+Rose is a classic favourite in most gardens.
 Most garden roses help moisturize dry skin, making them an excellent ingredient for a homemade dry skin cream.

 They are also helpful to those suffering from acne and skin redness.
 Some studies have also proven that rose oils can be used to improve wound healing.